tastejs/todomvc/examples/angularjs-html/readme.md

 - Everything is inside HTML done with [Angular Expressions](https://docs.angularjs.org/guide/expression).

 ## Why?
 - I wanted a proof of concept demonstrating the power of Angular Expressions.
-With some of the recent critics of Angular's apparent shortcommings, Angular's great and powerful parts become sidelined.
+With some of the recent critics of Angular's apparent shortcomings, Angular's great and powerful parts become sidelined.
 HTML is the language of the Web, and AngularJS extends its capabilities.
 - HTML files with maximum preserved structure may look friendlier to a designer or maintainer who just wants to make few text/style changes without getting deep into the code.
 - The code can be smaller and faster to prototype.
 - HTML can be a more natural place to put some logic, side-by-side with HTML-native accessibility and fallback support.